 The Company has duly met all its commitments under the facilities agreement.
 Oman Power and Water Procurement Company SAOC (OPWP) continues to settle all invoices raised by the Company as per the payment provisions provided within the Power Purchase Agreement (PPA).
-There was some recovery of the amount due from the Ministry of Energy and Minerals (MEM) for the incremental fuel cost, the balance is expected to be settled in 2023.
+In 2023, the company received all the amount outstanding as of 2022 from Integrated Gas Company SAOC (IGC).

-Finally, the Company's operational and commercial performance during 2022 has enabled it to declare and pay an aggregate dividend of 29.8 Baiza per share (with a nominal value of the share as Baiza 100 per share).
-This corresponds to 29.8% of the paid-up capital of the Company.
+Finally, the Company's operational and commercial performance during 2023 has enabled it to declare and pay an aggregate dividend of 27.6 Baiza per share (with a nominal value of the share as Baiza 100 per share).
+This corresponds to 27.6% of the paid-up capital of the Company.
+The dividends for the year are aligned with the information disclosed in the IPO Prospectus and Business Plan for the year 2023.

-The share price of the Company stood at 310 Baizas per share on 31st December 2022.
+The share price of the Company stood at 310 Baizas per share on 31st December 2023.